How Fire Chiefs Make the Budget Case for AI to City Administrators

 Compliance metrics

-- NERIS transition timeline: federal reporting standard changes are not optional.
+- NERIS is the federal reporting standard replacing NFIRS, and the transition is not optional.
 Departments without automated compliance support face manual reporting burdens that grow with call volume.

 - Accreditation documentation requirements: if the department is pursuing or maintaining ISO or CAAS accreditation, the documentation burden is quantifiable.